F5Networks/f5-cloud-failover-extension/docs/index.rst

 Each cloud provider has different requirements in terms of cloud resources.
-To see how Cloud Failover works for the different providers, see the sections for Azure, AWS, and Google.
+To see how Cloud Failover works for the different providers, see the sections for :ref:`azure`, :ref:`aws`, and :ref:`gcp`.

 User Guide Index
 ----------------